-Women’s March gathers all under pink umbrella
+Women’s March gathers many causes under pink umbrella

 Several hundred people – women, girls, men and boys – matched through downtown as part of the Black Mountain Women’s March Jan.
 20.